-Braintree District has a proportionately higher private vehicle ownership compared to the county as a whole and the nation.
+Braintree District has a proportionately higher private vehicle ownership compared to the county and England as a whole.
 Ownership of a single car or van per household is the most common occurrence with 40.3% of households within Braintree District falling within this category.
 However a greater proportion of households in the district own two or more cars or vans compared to the county or national figures.

-More than 40% of residents of Braintree District drive a car or van to get to work; this is higher than the regional and national figures.
-Larger proportions of the district's population commute as a passenger in a car or van, by train or on foot than at regional and national levels while fewer Braintree District residents cycle or use buses, minibuses or coaches compared to regional and national levels.
-A comparatively larger proportion of residents in the district work mainly at or from home than both the regional and national proportions.
+More than 45% of residents of Braintree drive a car or van to get to work.
+This is higher than the regional and national figures of 41.4% and 36.9% of the population.
+Private vehicle use is the most popular travel to work method in all three hierarchies.
+Larger proportions of Braintree's population commute as a passenger in a car or van, by train or on foot than at regional and national levels while fewer Braintree residents' cycle or use buses, minibuses or coaches compared to regional and national levels.
+A comparatively larger proportion of residents of Braintree work mainly at or from home than both the regional and national proportions.